Updated: March 2019

 Before I explain all of my favorites for the self tanner review, I have a few tips & tricks:

 Before you put on a self tanner or get a spray tan, you should shower and exfoliate.
 If you don’t remove any excess skin or dirt on your body, your tan will come out streaky.
 You also should do this right before because you won’t be able to shower for, in my opinion, at least 8-10 hours after you put on self tanner.
 To avoid the weird smell self tanners give, this will help.
 To exfoliate, I just use Bath & Body works shower scrubs.
 The stress line is my favorite (it smells super minty).
-You could also use a scrub from Lush, or anything similar.

 Use Shaving Cream